hdadvisors/chesterfield-market-analysis/part-1a-4.Rmd

 Based on this review, a concentration of affordable housing varies depending on research methods, as well as community context.
 In most instances, a concentration of affordable housing was described as being multiple properties within a set radius of one another.

 To this end, a concentration of affordable housing in Chesterfield County would look very different from a concentration of affordable housing in Hampton, Virginia or even in the City of Richmond.

+## Distribution of lower-cost rental housing in Chesterfield County

+### With public subsidy

+[map of affordable rental properties with public assistance (LIHTC, Section 8, etc.)]

+### Without public subsidy

+[map of NOAH properties]

 ## Takeaways